-Rule Rule Requirement French Laws, Regulations and Our Approach Prior to 1 Subsequent Development Paragraph Practice January 2022 Since 1 January 2022 (not effective af ter 31 December 2021) Appendix 3, 1(1) documents relating to or affecting the title to any registered securities shall be registered and where any fee or fees is/ are charged, such fee or fees shall not exceed the maximum fees prescribed by the Exchange from time to registration of the transferred shares in the securities account use of scripless shares, it should liaise with the Exchange and HKSCC on the applicable clearing and settlement arrangements for dealing with the holding and transfer of scripless shares (see paragraph 5.7).
-(Updated November 2018) Under the JPS, an eligible secondary listing issuer is entitled to an "automatic This articles provision was repealed on 1 January 2022.
+Rule Paragraph Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 er 31 December 2021) ~ Appendix 3, 1(1) any fee or fees is/ are charged, such fee or fees shall not exceed the maximum fees prescribed by the Exchange from time to shares is made by book-entry transfers from one securities account to another.
+The transfer of ownership is shown by the registration of the transferred shares in the securities account of the acquirer.
+Shares held in identified form may also be traded off the market use of scripless shares, it should liaise with the Exchange and HKSCC on the applicable clearing and settlement arrangements for dealing with the holding and transfer of scripless shares (see paragraph 5.7).
+(Updated November 2018) This articles provision was repealed on 1 January 2022.
 Rules 13.58 to 13.60 contain the comparable requirement.
 Secondary listing applicants shall apply to the Exchange for a waiver of compliance from the relevant Listing Rule if it considers necessary.

-Rule Paragraph Rule Requirement er 31 December 2021) French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 er sti December 2021) However, French law allows companies to issue share certificates based on the book entries on the register of shareholders as a valid proof of ownership at a given time.
+Rule Paragraph Rule Requirement French Laws, Regulations and Practice Our Approach Prior to 1 January 2022 Subsequent Development Since 1 January 2022 (not effective aft er 31 December 2021) However, French law allows companies to issue share certificates based on the book entries on the register of shareholders as a valid proof of ownership at a given time.
 (Updated November 2018) France incorporated issuers do not charge fees on the transfer of their registered securities.
-Appendix 3, 2(1) All certificates for capital shall be under seal, which shall only be affixed with the authority of the directors. regime, pursuant to which shareholders' ownership rights are represented by book entries We are prepared to accommodate the French dematerialised share regime.
+Appendix 3, 2(1) All certificates for capital shall be under seal, which shall only be affixed with the authority of the directors.
+France has adopted a scripless regime, pursuant to which shareholders' ownership rights are represented by book entries in securities accounts and not share certificates.
+We are prepared to accommodate the French dematerialised share regime.
 In a previous case, we granted a waiver from this articles provision subject to the issuer's agreement with the Exchange These articles provisions were repealed on 1 January 2022.
 In relation to the previous Appendix 3, paragraph 2(1), paragraphs 4, 11 and 28 of Appendix 3, 2(2) Where power is taken to issue share warrants to bearer, that no new share warrant shall be issued to replace one that has been lost, unless the issuer is satisfied beyond However, French law allows companies to issue share certificates based on the book entries on the register of shareholders as a valid proof of ownership at a given time.
-(Updated November 2018) and HKSCC Nominees on the various adaptions to be made to the current system to accommodate the French Appendix 2B of the Listing Rules contain the comparable requirement.
+(Updated November 2018) and HKSCC Nominees on the various adaptions to be made to the current system to accommodate the French "scripless" regime.
+Under the JPS, an eligible secondary listing issuer is Appendix 2B of the Listing Rules contain the comparable requirement.
 Secondary listing applicants shall apply to the Exchange for a waiver of compliance